Finding a Restaurant

 The Well of Heavenly Clarity

-The Well of Heavenly Clarity a large pond with lotus and koi carp is the main feature of the third courtyard and my favourite part of the temple.
+The Well of Heavenly Clarity a large pond with lotus and koi carp is the main feature of the third courtyard and my favourite part of the Temple of Literature.
 The lotus flowers were mostly gone and the seedpods had already formed.
 Jerome and I watched the fish peeking out of the water, waiting to be fed by the tourists.

 At either side of the next square stand two halls housing stone steles with names of the most successful graduates on top of stone turtles.
 Turtles are one of the nation’s four holy creatures, besides a dragon, unicorn and phoenix.
 We would come across turtles on many other occasions during our visit in Vietnam, as we had earlier that day at the Imperial Citadel.